sergeyv1989/COMPUTER-VISION-PORTFOLIO/README.md

 The stages of the project will be as follows:

-1) Data loading - Loading a handwritten digits dataset (the MNIST dataset) and expanding the images, such that the digits are placed randomly inside a larger image.
+1) Data preparation - Loading a handwritten digits dataset (the MNIST dataset) and expanding the images, such that the digits are placed randomly inside a larger image.

 2) Model development - Designing and training the deep learning model, and explaining the reasoning behind the different development decisions.